rebec15/epsopt/README.md

 ## Algorithm

-The algorithm embeds an inner-approximation scheme:
+The algorithm in `CSOP.computeEpsOptimizer()` embeds an inner-approximation scheme:

 1. **Initialise** a polyhedral inner approximation I of F(x*) for some initial x* by solving IP(F,x*,p,d) in q directions d.
 2. **Loop**: for each unused outer normal w of I, solve (CP(F,w,I)) to get a candidate y* and a corresponding point x* in the domain with the largest objective value.